-Track Leader: Vaughn Grisham
+Track Leaders: Vaughn and Sandy Grisham

-|Dr. Vaughn Grisham is the director of the McLean Institute for Community Development at the University of Mississippi where he has taught for the past 40+ years.
+|Dr. Vaughn Grisham is the Director Emeritus of the McLean Institute for Community Development at the University of Mississippi where he has taught for the past 40+ years.
 He has authored several books and numerous articles, including Tupelo: The Evolution of the Community and Hand in Hand: Community and Economic Development.
 He has helped establish leadership programs in more than 300 counties and has done community development work in more than 30 states and two Canadian provinces.
 He published a leadership manual, Link 2000, for the Southern Growth Policies Board.In addition, Dr. Grisham’s most recent research has centered on Extraordinary Results in Ordinary Communities, an occasional paper published by the Kettering Foundation.Sandy Grisham has had four careers in her adult life: secretary, wife and mother, college student and professor, and now research/workshop associate for her husband, Vaughn.
 As a secretary, she worked for NBC in New York City and Yellowstone Park Company at Old Faithful, Mammoth Hot Springs, and Helena, Montana.
 Her skills continue to serve her well as she enters her 8th decade.She earned her degrees at the University of Missouri-St. Louis and studied further in the fields of political science and sociology, and taught at Northwest Community College in Senatobia, Mississippi.
 While doing that, she was awarded a Fulbright Summer Study program to learn Islam through the History and Culture of Pakistan.
 In addition, she has received numerous other teaching awards and also taught at the University of Mississippi.
 Upon retirement from the public education system, she joined her husband, Vaughn Grisham in his research into Extraordinary Results in Ordinary Communities.|